 Our finances are wholly transparent, and any member of the public can review our expenses here.
 When and if Oxford Mutual Aid decides to disband, our constitution requires us to donate any remaining funds to local charities.

 What is Mutual Aid?

 Mutual aid is about solidarity, not charity.
-Oxford Mutual Aid grew from a network of experienced LGBTQ and trade union organizers, together with members of local community support groups and various left-wing organizations.
+Oxford Mutual Aid grew from a network of experienced LGBTQ and trade union organisers, together with members of local community support groups and various left-wing organisations.
 We will work with anyone and are happy to share our expertise and resources.

 This is a frightening time, but no one needs to face it alone.
 Whoever you are, you are part of this community.
 Together, we will get through this.